CaptainTron/Vercel-backend/README.md

 # Vercel-backend
-This README provides information about a Scalable Vercel backend Clone.
-The backend clone is designed to automatically build and deploy sites based on a given URL, such as a GitHub repository URL.
-The clone is built using various technologies, including AWS ECS, ECR, and S3, Redis, Docker, Socket.io, JavaScript, Express.js, and Node.js.
-It also utilizes a reverse-proxy.
+Vercel backend clone is designed to automatically build and deploy sites based on a given URL, such as a GitHub repository URL.
+The clone is built using various technologies, including
+- AWS ECS, ECR, and S3,
+- Redis,
+- Docker,
+- Socket.io,
+- JavaScript,
+- Express.js,
+- Node.js.
+- reverse-proxy.

 ## Directory Structure